armen-asriyan/fcc-product-landing-page/README.md

 # product-landing-page
 Ibanez Electric Guitars Website (Personal Project) using HTML and CSS.

-All rights re
+All images and trademarks associated with Ibanez guitars belong to their respective owners.
+No copyright infringement is intended.